lukeabela38/Notes/9.IAM, Organisation, and Security/README.md

 ## AWS SSO

 Single sign on is a service that makes it easy to centrally manage SSO access to multiple AWS accounts and business applications.

+## AWS Backup

+Centralised backup service that makes it easy and cost effective to backup application data across Cloud Services, helping to meet business and regulatory backup compliance requirements.
+AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place to configure and audit resources.